omidemam/flood_risk_dynamics/README.md

 This repository contains the codebase for the research paper:

-**Large-scale flood risk analysis of culvert infrastructure serving 2200 catchments in New York State**
+**Flood risk dynamics]{Large-scale flood risk analysis of distributed stormwater infrastructure serving 2\,300 catchments in New York State**

 ## Overview

-This project investigates the spatio-temporal dynamics of flood risk within New York state road networks, focusing on the performance and behavior of large culvert drainage systems.
+This project examines the spatiotemporal dynamics of flood risk within New York State's road networks, with a focus on the performance and behavior of large culvert drainage systems.
 It includes data preprocessing, hydrologic and hydraulic modeling, model validation, risk analysis, and visualization workflows used in the study.

 <p float="left">
   <img src="Image/culvert_2.jpg" alt="Culvert 1" width="45%" />